Danny Avula

 Danny Avula (born 1978) is an Indian-American public health professional and politician who is the mayor of Richmond, Virginia, following his victory in the 2024 election.
-He is a member of the Democratic Party and the city's first Indian mayor.
+He is a member of the Democratic Party, and as an Indian-American, is the city's first Asian-American mayor.

 Early life and education

 Avula was born in Hyderabad, India, and immigrated with his family to the United States a year after he was born.
 His father joined the U.S. Navy and his family lived in California until Avula's late elementary school years.
 After his father retired from active duty, both his parents spent their careers working for the Department of Defense.
 He grew up in Northern Virginia.

 Avula attended the University of Virginia studying biology for his undergrad, graduating when he was 19.
 He then attended medical school at Virginia Commonwealth University to become a pediatrician.
 Later, he earned a Masters of Public Health at Johns Hopkins University.